-As an international student in Italy, looking for a befitting job is usually the next move.
-While Italy offers several job opportunities for skilled international students, navigating the options can be challenging.
-There are a lot of things you want to look out for and get right so that you can maximize your chance of being hired and earn a valuable salary suitable for meeting your needs.
+As an international student or recent graduate in Italy, looking for a suitable job is often the next step.
+Italy offers job opportunities for skilled international graduates, but navigating the options can be challenging.
+You will need to consider the labor market, language requirements, professional licensing rules, visa or residence-permit rules, and realistic salary expectations so you can improve your chances of being hired.

 In-Demand Job Opportunities in Italy